New Directions in Categorical Logic, for Classical, Probabilistic and Quantum Logic: Preliminaries on effect algebras, effect modules, and convex sets

-We can also consider effect modules over the effect monoid $2 = \{0,1\}$.
-Since $2\in\EA$ is the tensor unit, the scalar multiplication becomes trivial.
-Hence we have an isomorphism $\EMod_{2} \cong \EA$. \end{example}

-In~\cite{JacobsM12c} a (dual) adjunction between convex sets over $[0,1]$ and effect modules over $[0,1]$ is described.
+In~\cite[Prop.~5]{JacobsM12b} (based on~\cite{Jacobs10e}) a (dual) adjunction between convex sets over $[0,1]$ and effect modules over $[0,1]$ is described.
 This adjunction exists in fact for an arbitrary effect monoid $M$ --- instead of $[0,1]$ --- by using $M$ as dualising object.
-It gives translations back-and-forth between Heisenberg's and Schr{\"o}dinger's view on quantum computation.
+It formalises the duality between effects and states in quantum foundations, and also the dual relations between Heisenberg's and Schr{\"o}dinger's view on quantum computation.

-\begin{proposition} Let $M$ be an effect monoid.
+\begin{prop} Let $M$ be an effect monoid.
 By ``homming into $M$'' one obtains an adjunction: